Manakeesh Recipe with Za’atar – A Middle Eastern Favorite

 8.

-Bake them in the preheated oven at 375 degrees F for approximately 20 minutes, or until the bottom and sides attain a beautiful golden brown hue.
-Enjoy!
+Bake in the preheated oven at 375°F (190°C) for about 20 minutes, or until the bottoms and edges turn a beautiful golden brown.
+Serve warm—and enjoy!

 Mark as complete